gsi-upm/llms4mortality/README.md

 ## Testing with LLMs:

-A Ollama instance with the appropriate models need to be running in `http://localhost:11434` for the experiments to work properly.
+A Ollama instance with the appropriate models preloaded needs to be running in `http://localhost:11434` for the experiments to work properly.

-Evaluation of experiments with LLMs work a little bit different than those of the baselines.
-Since some of these models do generate extra data in addition to the mortality prediction (such as the patient prognosis), we keep this output as separate .csv files in `/exps/results/llms/`, in subdirectories for each separate strategy.
-After you have succesfully executed the notebooks for each separate experiment you can run `exps/llms_eval.ipynb` to get a summarization of the results with different metrics.
+Evaluating the experiments with LLMs work a little bit different than those of the baselines.
+Since some of these models do generate extra data in addition to the mortality prediction (such as the patient prognosis), we keep this output as separate .csv files in `/exps/results/llms/`, in subdirectories for each separate approach.
+After you have succesfully executed the notebooks for each separate experiment you can run `exps/llms_eval.ipynb` to get a summarization of all the results with different metrics.

+#### A note on system prompts

+Every system prompt used during the experiments is located in `/ollama/sysprompts` as separate JSON files.
+There are three separate files with distinct prompts:

+> - **sysprompt_in**: Collection of prompts with different instructions for the expected input.
+> - **sysprompt_out**: Collection of prompts with different instructions for the expected output.
+> - **sysprompt_summarizer**: Single prompt used for summarization.

+You can tinker with the prompts, [but](#A-note-about-default-configurations-and-model-customization).

 #### <ins>Simple LLaMA3</ins>